The Three Regimes of Offline-to-Online Reinforcement Learning: Introduction

 \section{Introduction}

 Reinforcement learning (RL) has achieved impressive successes in a variety of domains~\citep{mnih2015human,AlphaGo_Zero,degrave2022magnetic}, but its reliance on large amounts of online interaction often makes direct application to real-world problems challenging.
-To address this challenge, recent research has turned to leveraging pre-collected datasets for offline learning through offline RL~\citep{levine2020offline} or imitation learning~\citep{osa2018algorithmic}.
-This paradigm reduces the need for costly or unsafe online exploration by providing a strong initial policy trained entirely from offline data.
+To address this challenge, recent research has turned to leveraging pre-collected datasets through offline RL or imitation learning~\citep{levine2020offline,osa2018algorithmic}, providing a strong initial policy trained from offline data.
 However, policies trained purely offline are often suboptimal and fail to generalize to states outside the dataset’s support, making online fine-tuning essential.
-Offline-to-online RL addresses this issue by first pretraining an agent on an offline dataset and then fine-tuning it with additional online interactions to further improve performance.
+Offline-to-online RL~\citep{nair2020awac, lee2022offline} addresses this issue by first pretraining an agent on an offline dataset and then fine-tuning it with additional online interactions to further improve performance.

-While offline-to-online RL has led to promising results~\citep{nair2020awac, lee2022offline}, the online RL fine-tuning has shown highly inconsistent empirical behavior.
-Design choices that work well in one setting can fail completely in another.
-For example, as shown in Figure~\ref{fig:wsrl_vs_rlpd}, on D4RL tasks~\citep{fu2020d4rl} such as \textit{antmaze-large-play-v2}, Warm-Start RL (WSRL)~\citep{zhou2024efficient}, which relies on the pretrained policy and discards the offline dataset during online fine-tuning, substantially outperforms RL with Prior Data (RLPD)~\citep{ball2023efficient}, which uses only the offline dataset.
+While offline-to-online RL has led to promising results, online RL fine-tuning suffers from highly inconsistent empirical behavior: design choices that work well in one setting can fail completely in another.
+For example, as shown in Figure~\ref{fig:wsrl_vs_rlpd}, on D4RL tasks~\citep{fu2020d4rl} such as \textit{antmaze-large-play-v2}, Warm-Start RL (WSRL)~\citep{zhou2024efficient}, which relies on the pretrained policy and discards the offline dataset during online fine-tuning, substantially outperforms RL with Prior Data (RLPD)~\citep{ball2023efficient}, which uses the offline dataset only at the online RL stage.
 In contrast, on D4RL tasks such as \textit{relocate-binary-v0}, the opposite pattern emerges, with RLPD outperforming WSRL by a wide margin.
+These seemingly inconsistent outcomes raise one fundamental question: \emph{What underlying factors cause design choices to succeed in some settings but fail in others?}\looseness=-1